-Graham will return to the Berkshire Theater Festival this summer for the multi-faceted romance "Constellations".
+Graham is currently onstage at the Berkshire Theater Festival in the multi-faceted romance "Constellations".

-Running at the Unicorn Theatre in Stockbridge, MA from August 3rd - 27th, the production will re-team Graham with Kate Baldwin, under the direction of Gregg Edelman.
+Running at the Unicorn Theatre in Stockbridge, MA though August 27th, the production re-teams Graham with Kate Baldwin, under the direction of Gregg Edelman.

 For information and tickets, visit Berkshire Theatre Group.

 Graham recently completed the heralded run of A Funny Thing Happened on the Way to the Forum at Two River Theatre.
 He reprised his role as Miles Gloriosus from the Williamstown Theatre Festival production.

 ' “A Funny Thing Happened on the Way to the Forum” was last mounted on Broadway in 1996 ...
 It’s now time for it to come back—and this is how it ought to be done.'

 Graham starred as Jeff Moss in Bells Are Ringing at Berkshire Theatre Group opposite Kate Baldwin.